Deepest sensitivity to wavelike dark photon dark matter with superconducting radio frequency cavities: Dark Photon Dark Matter Search with an SRF Cavity

 The haloscope consists of a TESLA-shaped single-cell niobium cavity~\cite{Aune:2000gb} with TM$_{010}$ resonant frequency ${f_0 \approx \SI{1.3}{GHz}}$.
 The cavity is made of fine-grain bulk niobium with a high residual resistivity ratio of $\simeq 300$.
 The cavity volume is \SI{3875}{mL}, and the effective volume calculated from Equation~\ref{eqn:veff} is $\veff = \SI{669}{mL}$, assuming a randomly polarized DP field.
 Electromagnetic coupling to the cavities is performed using axial pin couplers at both ends of the beam tubes.

 The cavity underwent heat treatments in a custom-designed oven to remove the niobium pentoxide (Nb$_2$O$_5$) and to mitigate the two-level system (TLS) dissipation~\cite{PhysRevLett.119.264801, PhysRevApplied.13.014024}.
-The central cell \SI{1.3}{GHz} cavity is heat treated at $\sim 450$\degree C in vacuum for eight hours.
+The central cell \SI{1.3}{GHz} cavity is heat treated at $\sim 450$\degree C in vacuum for one hour.

-The cavity is cooled to $\approx\SI{45}{mK}$ using a BlueFors XLD 1000 dilution refrigerator.
+The cavity is cooled to $\approx\SI{33}{mK}$ using a BlueFors XLD 1000 dilution refrigerator.
 A double-layer magnetic shielding around the entire cryostat is used, and magnetometers placed directly on the outside cavity surfaces indicate that the DC ambient magnetic field level is shielded to below \SI{2}{mG}.

-A diagram of the microwave electronics is shown in Fig.~\ref{fig:electrtonics}.
+A conceptual diagram of the microwave electronics is shown in Fig.~\ref{fig:electrtonics}, and a technical drawing is shown in Fig.~\ref{fig:dr_electronics}.
 A series of attenuators on the cavity input line attenuates the room-temperature noise.
-The power from the cavity is first amplified by a cryogenic HEMT amplifier (LNF-LNC0.3\_14A~\cite{lnf_0p314}).
-At \SI{1.3}{GHz}, the amplifier noise temperature is \SI{4.9 \pm 0.5}{K} and the gain is about \SI{36}{dB}.
-These values are obtained from the manufacturer's calibration.
-The uncertainty in the amplifier noise temperature comes from private correspondence with Low Noise Factory, and additional references include~\cite{1603866_tamp_uncertainty, 5540248_tamp_uncertainty}.

-Between the HEMT and SRF cavity, there is a series of three microwave isolators (QuinStar QCY-G0110151AS circulators with the third port terminated) and a low pass filter (Mini-Circuits VLFX-1350+).
-The isolators prevent the HEMT amplifiers from injecting noise into the cavity.
-According to the manufacturer datasheets, the combined insertion loss is at maximum \SI{2.5}{dB}.

-The signal is further amplified at room temperature using a Fairview FMAM1028 amplifier.
-The signal is then injected into the appropriate measurement device (spectrum analyzer, network analyzer, or phase noise analyzer).
+The power from the cavity is first amplified by a cryogenic HEMT amplifier.
+Four circulators are installed between the HEMT and SRF cavity.
+The circulators prevent the HEMT amplifiers from injecting noise into the cavity.
+The signal is further amplified at room temperature and then injected into the appropriate measurement device (spectrum analyzer, network analyzer, or phase noise analyzer).